How Much Are Most Car Accident Settlements?

 • $15,000 for property damage.

 These limits often aren’t enough, especially when medical bills, lost income, and other damages increase after a serious crash.
-If the at-fault driver only has minimum coverage, and your losses go beyond that, you can sue the driver to recover the remaining costs.
+If the at-fault driver only has minimum coverage, and your losses go beyond that, you can sue the driver to seek the remaining costs.
 However, winning a lawsuit doesn’t guarantee payment, especially if the driver doesn’t have enough assets.
 The legal process can also take time, sometimes years, without guaranteeing full compensation.

 Arash Khorsandi of Arash Law guiding a car accident victim about settlements